Atoka, Oklahoma: Education

+The vast majority of Atoka is in the Atoka Public Schools System, while a portion of the city limits to the south is in the Tushka Public Schools school district.

+The Atoka district has students from all over Atoka County due to offering several other academic and extra-curricular activities, such as football, track, robotics, and more.

 Atoka High School

 The Atoka High School campus is located on the west side of the town, and enrollment averages between 300 and 400 students from grades 9 to 12.
 Besides offering the basic courses and several Advanced Placement programs, Atoka High School offers classes in Spanish, Choir, Agricultural Education (FFA), and Drama, among others.
 The Parliamentary Procedure Team were State Champions in 2005 and National Semi-Finalists in 2007.
 The Mock Trial team has won the Oklahoma state competition six times.
 The school also offer sports such as baseball, softball, track and field, football, golf, and powerlifting and have represented Atoka in the state playoffs in many sports.
 A cafetorium opened in August 2007.
 With the new cafeteria, the high school is now a closed campus.

 Junior high and elementary education

 C.A.
 "Barney" McCall Junior High School is located due south of the high school campus.
 The junior high school averages between 200 and 250 in enrollment.
 The Atoka Elementary School is located north of the high school.
 All three schools are now located in one spot.